-- If you are untrained in the use of a pole tool or particular accessory, such as a chainsaw, it is highly recommended that you be trained/instructed by a suitably qualified or experienced user before using the tool. - Fully understand how to safely operate the tool and the various attachments to avoid "kick-back" or other hazards.
-See Operation. - You must be in good physical condition to use a pole tool.
-NEVER operate the tool when tired, or under the influence of any substance (medication, alcohol, drugs etc) that may impair your judgement, alertness, physical strength, vision or dexterity. - Maintain sure-footing and balance always when using or handling the tool and have full awareness of your surroundings and any possible hazards. - Prolonged use may lead to health complications, such as carpal tunnel syndrome, due to vibration.
+- If you are untrained in the use of a chainsaw, it is highly recommended that you be trained/instructed by a suitably qualified or experienced user before using the tool. - Fully understand how to safely operate the tool and the sawing process to avoid "kick-back" or other hazards.
+See [Chainsaw Operation](#). - You must be in good physical condition to use a chainsaw.
+NEVER operate the tool when tired, or under the influence of any substance (medication, alcohol, drugs etc) that may impair your judgement, alertness, physical strength, vision or dexterity. - Maintain sure-footing and balance always when using or handling the chainsaw and have full awareness of your surroundings and any possible hazards. - Prolonged use may lead to health complications, such as carpal tunnel syndrome, due to vibration.
 To help reduce the possibility of such conditions, wear gloves, take breaks frequently, keep fingers and hands warm, and maintain the equipment for optimal operation and minimal vibration.
 It is recommended to seek medical advice if you feel numbness or burning sensations in fingers/hands.